(one synonym : Macaria remotaria Walker, 186l)

 The caterpillars have been found in Melbourne in January feeding on various bipinnate Wattles (MIMOSACEAE) including

 Later instars are a brighter green with white lines, and have a green head.
 The caterpillars typically rest at the tip of a branch where the green and white markings and slightly gnarled body match the foliage.
 The caterpillars grow to a length of about 2.5 cms.

 The adult can emerge after as little as nine days.
 The adult moths are dimorphic.
 The males are pinkish brown, with brown markings including a chestnut brown spot in the middle of each forewing.

-The female has more scalloped wings, and has an interesting silver white pattern underneath the wings.
+The female has more scalloped wings, variable markings, and often has an interesting silver white pattern underneath the wings.
 The wingspan is about 3 cms.

 The eggs are pale green and laid singly.
 They are oval and look squashed, and have a finely dimpled surface.